 No, absolutely not.
 Pingis contain silica gel pellets which are rechargeable once saturated through the microwave.
 You purchase a Pingi once.
 With normal use, a Pingi will last many cycles and can be regenerated many times.

 Do I have to empty the Pingi between uses?

 No, please check the penguin-shaped indicator on the front of the bag regularly.
 When it has turned fully pink you should recharge your Pingi.
 We advise not to recharge Ping moisture absorbers when the indicator is still blue.

 When do Pingi moisture absorbers need recharging?

 Each Pingi has a penguin-shaped indicator that changes colour from blue to pink.
 When Pingi is saturated, the indicator will turn pink.
 This indicates the Pingi should then be recharged.
-Only recharge the product once the indicator has turned to pink.
+We also recommend weighing your Pingi for the most accurate indication of when it is ready to be recharged.
 Early recharging may damage your Pingi.
 Each Pingi moisture absorber can absorb approximately 40% of its weight before it requires recharging in the microwave.
-The indicator is a rough guide only and we strongly advise that you weigh your Pingi, and if its weight is 40% more than its original amount, then the Pingi is ready to recharge.
+The penguin-shaped indicator is a rough guide only and we strongly advise that you weigh your Pingi, and if its weight is 40% more than its original amount, then the Pingi is ready to recharge.